Pros: Powerful engine; responsive handling; strong brakes; well-crafted interior; excellent performance.

 Audi TT – The TT has a better balance of ride and handling and a more sophisticated overall package, but the 370Z has more cornering prowess and grip.
 Both offer extremely precise steering.

-Hyundai Genesis Coupe - The Genesis and the Z are both very competent sports cars.
+Hyundai Genesis Coupe – The Genesis and the Z are both very competent sports cars.
 However, the Genesis has more refinement for everyday driving.
-The 370Z is a sharper handler, and it's better equipped for twisty roads and track-style motoring.
+The 370Z is a sharper handler, better equipped for twisty roads and track-style motoring.

 Both the coupe and the convertible deliver amazing performance at an extremely reasonable price.
 We suggest you go with the seven-speed automatic, which still allows you to go manual when the mood strikes, and the Touring trim for its more upscale presentation and wider array of amenities.
 The base models are just a little too bare-bones for a car this nice – especially the puny four-speaker stereo.
 And the Nismo is just too hard core for everyday use.
 Instead, we recommend adding the optional Sport Package to bring the Z closer to Nismo caliber, and we also suggest the Navigation Package option.
 The 370Z Touring outfitted in such a way is an affordable world-class sport coupe that’s equipped like a premium car.